thufschmitt/tix-papers/typing/lists.md

 #### Typing

-The typing of lists is presented in figure \pref{typage::liste}.
+The typing of lists is presented in \Cref{typage::liste}.

 \begin{figure}
   \begin{displaymath}